Joe Nichols

 Joseph Edward Nichols (born November 26, 1976) is an American country music artist.
 Between 1996 and 2001, he held recording contracts with the Intersound and Giant labels.
 In 2002, he signed with Universal South Records, now known as Show Dog-Universal Music.

 Nichols began his career with The Rodeo Band, playing in high school gymnasiums and small clubs.
-Throughout the course of his career, Nichols has released eleven studio albums: Joe Nichols (1996), Man with a Memory (2002), Revelation, A Traditional Christmas (both 2004), III (2005), Real Things (2007), Old Things New (2009), Crickets (2013), Never Gets Old (2017), Good Day for Living (2022), and Honky Tonks & Country Songs (2024).
+Throughout the course of his career, Nichols has released eleven studio albums: Joe Nichols (1996), Man with a Memory (2002), Revelation (2004), III (2005), Real Things (2007), Old Things New (2009), It's All Good (2011), Crickets (2013), Never Gets Old (2017), Good Day for Living (2022), and Honky Tonks & Country Songs (2024).
 These albums have produced over 14 Top 40 singles on the Billboard Hot Country Songs and Country Airplay charts, including the Number One singles "Brokenheartsville", "Tequila Makes Her Clothes Fall Off", "Gimmie That Girl", "Sunny and 75", and the RIAA GOLD-certified single "Yeah", as well as five other Top 10 entries.

 In October 2012, Nichols signed to Red Bow, a new partnership of Broken Bow Records and RED Distribution.

 Biography

 Joe Nichols was born and raised in Rogers, Arkansas.
-He was the second son born to Michael Curtis Nichols (May 29, 1956 - July 16, 2002) and Robin Larson Nichols.
-Joe has an older brother Michael Curtis Jr. and two younger sisters, Kelli Francis and Lacey Nichols.
-His father, who worked as a trucker, also played bass guitar in local country bands; eventually, Nichols himself found work in a local rock band, before taking a job as a country disc jockey.
-His father is part Cherokee and his mother is part Comanche.
+He was the second son born to Michael Curtis Nichols and Robin Larson Nichols.
+Joe has an older brother, Michael Curtis Jr., and two younger sisters, Kelli Francis and Lacey Nichols.
+His father, who worked as a trucker, also played bass guitar in local country bands; eventually, Nichols himself found work in a local rock band before taking a job as a country disc jockey.
+His father was part Cherokee, and his mother is part Comanche.

-He moved to Walnut Cove, North Carolina and attended the local high school, South Stokes High School.
+Nichols moved to Walnut Cove, North Carolina, and attended the local high school, South Stokes High School.
+His father died in 2002 after battling idiopathic pulmonary fibrosis (IPF) for six years.